The uses of cardamom

 I had never seen a cardamom flower before, but there it was — a cluster of bright white blossoms with yellow/red centres at the tip of a spike emerging above the wide, dark green, pointed, strap-like leaves.

 While cutting back the leaves I realised that this member of the ginger family would be one fine barrier plant if established in a close-packed row as a type of living fence.
-The leaves could be slashed as a mulch or for making compost.

 A viable idea?

 Cardamom is a tropical plant whose centre of diversity, the region of its natural occurrence, is India.
 This one I attacked with machete was growing quite vigorously in warm-temperate Sydney.